-The BRM Village is where we’ll be bringing Britain’s fastest-growing model railway magazine to life!
+The BRM Stand is where we’ll be bringing Britain’s fastest-growing model railway magazine to life!
 It’s the place to find the BRM team, together with regular magazine contributors to get one-to-one modelling advice and take advantage of the magazine’s great show subscription offer or buy the latest copy of the magazine.

 Visit the demonstration areas for the opportunity to learn new techniques or ask any questions you might have.